Paramount Recovery Centers offers same-day admissions. Call (888) 388-8660

 Individual & Group Therapy

 Behavioral therapies at our addiction treatment programs play an important role in the recovery process.
-During individual therapy, our clients can uncover the root cause of their addiction, identify their unique triggers and high-risk situations, and develop strategies to resist relapse in the future.
+During individual therapy, our clients can uncover the underlying causes of their addiction, identify their unique triggers and high-risk situations, and develop strategies to resist relapse in the future.

 Our fentanyl addiction treatment program Massachusetts offers several styles of individual therapy to help people overcome substance abuse problems, including: